Results on the algebraic matroid of the determinantal variety: Introduction

 \subsection{Acknowledgments}

 I am grateful to Aldo Conca for many inspiring discussions on the subject and beyond.
-I am also grateful to Omid Amini for communicating to me an initial proof of Conjecture \ref{conj:combinatorial} for the special case $\# \omega_j = r+1, \forall j\in [n]$, for extensive subsequent discussions concerning Conjecture \ref{conj:combinatorial}, and for several suggestions regarding the improvement of this manuscript.
-The idea that appears in the proof of Proposition \ref{prp:conj}iv), that is to prove that the set of $(r,m)$-SLMF's are the base sets of a matroid and then to use the base-packing theorem of Edmonds \& Fulkerson, belongs to him.
-I thank Daniel I. Bernstein and Louis Theran for useful exchanges on algebraic matroids and matrix completion.
-Finally, I thank Olivier Wittenberg for a fruitful interaction regarding this paper.
+I am also grateful to Omid Amini for communicating to me an initial proof of Proposition \ref{prp:Amini}; the elegant idea that appears in the proof here, that is to prove that the $(r,m)$-SLMF's are the base sets of a matroid and then to use the base-packing theorem of Edmonds \& Fulkerson, belongs to him.
+I am grateful to Lisa Nicklasson for sharing with me counterexamples to a conjecture in a previous version of this manuscript.
+I thank Daniel I. Bernstein and Louis Theran for useful exchanges on algebraic matroids and matrix completion, and I thank Olivier Wittenberg for a fruitful interaction regarding this paper.
+I acknowledge the support of the CAS Project for Young Scientists in Basic Research, Grant No. YSBR-034.